keven-lee/iTunes-Searcher/README.md

 =================================================================
 An iTunes store searcher for various media by using iTunes' API.
 App uses AngularJS and PhoneGap to create a hybrid mobile app.

-- Search for songs, videos and audio books using the app and instantly preview them in the app
+- Search for songs, videos, and audio books using the app and instantly preview them in the app
 - Display icons, splash screens, preferences, and plugins in the config.xml for iOS and Android